Have you ever heard of a scam by an alleged oil rig engineer?

 And after a short while he asks to continue the chat via Google Hangouts or e-mail.

 Widower or divorced

-He’s either a widower or divorced a long time ago.
+He’s either a widower or divorced many years ago.
 His parents are dead or suffering from dementia and are living in a home.
 He has no siblings, but a young child who lives in a boarding school or with a nanny.

 Then he tells that he’s lonely.
 And now he is looking for the perfect woman to spend the rest of his life with.
 What a coincidence: The woman with whom he writes fits perfectly.

 He writes her several times a day.
 The e-mails become more and more familiar and after a short time he “falls in love” with the woman on the other side of the chat.

 He sends romantic messages, love poems and links to YouTube videos.
 And sometimes he even sends flowers or small gifts.

 He quickly goes on the offensive and speaks of a shared future.